Articles > Marketing > What is digital media?

 Analytics

-Nearly every new media technology provides opportunities for data analytics.
+Nearly every digital media technology provides opportunities for data analytics.
 Google Analytics, for example, is commonly used to monitor traffic to a website.
 Social media platforms provide ample opportunity to analyze the performance of a post or an entire campaign.

 Marketing